extinction-bounties/extbounties-site/content/main-sequence/02-the-gist.md

 unanswered for.

-This is where game theory, the mathematical study of strategic decisions, revealss e "superpower" latent in FIBs and whistleblower-fine-based mechanisms in general.
+This is where game theory, the mathematical study of strategic decisions, reveals a "superpower" latent in whistleblower-fine-based mechanisms like FIBs.
 Normally, each person feels protected by the enterprise's code of silence among their peers.
 But with a big enough bounty, applied on a per-head basis, **the person who defects *first* wins *big***.